 - How might your experience in an MBA program contribute to your personal and professional development?

 - How could you contribute to the growth of your MBA classmates, as well as your current or future organization?

 - How would an MBA assist you in solving real world problems?

-When answering these questions, be as honest and authentic as possible.
-Don’t try to answer the questions “correctly” or say what you think the admissions committee wants to hear.
+When you’re applying to the Online MBA program at CSUMB, your Admissions Advisor will give you a template to help you create your personal statement.
+In answering questions, be as honest and authentic as possible.
+Don’t try to give pat answers or say what you think the admissions committee wants to hear.
 Admissions committees don’t want to read essays filled with flattery and stock answers; they would rather see you be real and unique, and make meaningful connections between your personal goals, skills, and interests and the MBA program.

 Don’t Be Generic

 Above all, your personal statement should communicate exactly why you are a great fit for the MBA program of your choice.2 Generic statements like, “I am the ideal candidate,” aren’t going to get you anywhere, because they don’t tell the reader anything about you, much less why you are ideal.
 You need to show that you are passionate, that you’re a leader and that you have a specific vision for your career and your future.

 Some key ways to avoid being vague in your personal essay include: